Foods that Fight Uric Acid

 - Try combining them with beets in a juicer or blender.

 Things to remember:

-- You should always follow your doctor’s prescribed health regiment and add to your diet beneficial foods such as cherries and citrus fruits such as grapefruits.
-They are rich in vitamin C, a great element with which to battle uric acid.
+- You should always follow your doctor’s prescribed health regiment and add beneficial foods such as cherries and citrus fruits such as grapefruits to your diet.
+They’re rich in vitamin C, a great element with which to fight uric acid.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.